---

 When you created a volume, you gave it a name.
-Modify your fly.toml
+Modify your `fly.toml` to contain

 a [mounts section](https://fly.io/docs/reference/configuration/#the-mounts-section)